Real-Project-2025-2026/deliverables-real-project-localtable/README.md

 ## 🍽️ Local Table  - Final Documentation

 📄 Final Report Overview
 Welcome to the final documentation for Sponti by Local Table.
-This Wiki serves as the comprehensive narrative of our project, detailing the transition from initial problem identification in Munich's gastronomy sector to a validated digital solution.
+This Wiki [Home](Home) serves as the comprehensive narrative of our project, detailing the transition from initial problem identification in Munich's gastronomy sector to a validated digital solution.

 While this page contains our final analysis and business strategy, our GitHub Repository provides the structured technical foundation, including raw data matrices, research scripts, and development materials.